livecode/livecode/docs/notes/inappv2.md

 - _unicode title_ — unicode title of requested item
 - _unicode currency symbol_ — unicode currency symbol of requested item

-If **mobileRequestProductDetails** is not successful, then a _productRequestError_ message is sent :
+If **mobileStoreRequestProductDetails** is not successful, then a _productRequestError_ message is sent :

 **productRequestError** _productId_, _error_